ocervell/gunicorn-opentelemetry-poc/README.md

 The installation steps below assume you already have a running GKE cluster.

+### Deploy the OpenTelemetry agent

+    cd ops/opentelemetry
+    kubectl apply -f ot-agent.yaml

+To change the configuration of the agent, refer to the configuration [documentation](https://opentelemetry.io/docs/collector/configuration/) and edit the `ot-agent.yaml`'s `ConfigMap` resource.

+### Deploy the custom-metrics-example

+    cd custom-metrics-example
+    gcloud builds submit --tag=gcr.io/<YOUR_PROJECT_ID>/custom-metrics-example:<VERSION>

+Update the version in `app.yaml`, then deploy the example:

+    kubectl apply -f app.yaml

 ### Build and deploy the gunicorn application

     cd flask-app